antelope island state park

 These lesson plans are geared mainly toward a 4th grade education level, but can be adapted to fit your individual needs.

-Many schools elect to combine a Staff Guided Activity with something they do on their own.
+Many schools combine a Staff Guided Activity with something they do on their own.
 How you organize and arrange your visit is up to you, and really is based on your time availability and educational goals.

 Other Guided Tours/Activities/Programs